 While women and children were locked in the school and men were marching towards the hill by the town, Nazi soldiers were burning houses, churches and public buildings, looting and loading the spoils on trucks.
 The men who could see their own houses being burned down were ordered to dig their own graves.
 A few minutes later the signal for the mass execution was finally given and the machine guns began firing.
 At midday one of the most hideous atrocities Europe has seen in the 20th century was complete.
 Women and children managed to free themselves from the flaming school only to witness that the rest of the town was set ablaze and their fathers, brothers and sons were butchered.

-According to survivors’ testimonies, the burial of those killed occupied the women -who managed to free themselves from the burning schoolhouse (certain sources refer to an Austrian soldier who pitied on them and assisted the escape)- for the next 40 days.
+According to survivors’ testimonies, the burial of those killed occupied the women -who managed to free themselves from the burning schoolhouse (certain sources refer to an Austrian soldier who pitied them and assisted the escape but this has been refuted by surviving locals)- for the next 40 days.
 At the same time, they also had to face starvation as the departing Germans, apart from the houses and the warehouses, burned nearby fields and had taken all food with them to cover the occupation army needs.

 The school where women and children were locked up currently houses the “Kalavryta Holocaust Museum”, founded in 2005.
 The sight of the sacrifice, on top of the Kappi Hill is kept as a memorial site, decorated with a white cross and stones inscribed with the names of those brutally executed.
 The village’s churches clock minute hand remained frozen, pointing up the tragic moments of December 13th 1943.
 The commander of the Wehrmacht 117th Jägerdivision, Karl von Le Suire, who ordered the massacre -and witnessed it personally- died in 1954 as a prisoner of war of the Red Army in Stalingrad.